Wakfu (TV series): Other

 Kabrok is an Osamoda adventurer from days long past, who eventually found his true love in the form of an Ecaflip named Miranda.
 Soon after, the couple settled down and began running an underground item shop for weary travelers.
 However, Kabrok began to grow bored of his new life while Miranda forbid him to go adventuring, so he donned the guise of a villain called "The Black Crow" and has a ball of a time torturing a nearby village and destroying his competitors' shops in the process.
 He also dislikes Ruel as he often hits on his wife.
 Miranda is a strict saleswoman who will even put customers through a test so as to not deal with looky-loos.
-She sees everything has a price, despite her husband claiming it being priceless.
-She also has a strange habit of yelling for her husband, even if he is standing next to her.
-Despite this, she does show she loves him, as she forbid him from adventuring because she sees herself as his ultimate adventure, but in the end, allows him to so as to at least restock their rare supply.
-They later return as the only supporters during the Brotherhood of Tofu's gobbowl game.
-In the season 1 finale credits, it is shown they are expecting a child.
+At the end of the first season, it is shown they are expecting a child.